-More specifically, the CNC is made of Aluminum alloy and includes 3 axes X, Y, and Z, each having a sturdy chrome-plated shaft.
+The CNC is made of Aluminum alloy and includes 3 axes, X, Y, and Z, each having a sturdy chrome-plated shaft.
 Not to mention that the motor also has 1202 screws that have a shape of a trapezoid along with sliding units.
 All this contributes to the motor’s high stability and unbelievable precision.

 But this is not where it ends.
 The motor has two stepper motors for every axis, so six stepper motors in total!
-This makes the drills move extremely well, and given the high torque of the motors, the final results are simply exceptional.
+This makes the drills move extremely well, and given the motors’ high torque, the final results are simply exceptional.

-Also, there is a powerful 300 W spindle motor as well which gives a full output of 8000 rpm.
+Also, a powerful 300 W spindle motor gives a full output of 8000 rpm.

 Then there is the controller.
-With a futuristic and glossy design, the controller features an emergency stop button and a transformer which ensures the CNC gets a smooth supply of power.
+With a futuristic and glossy design, the controller features an emergency stop button and a transformer, ensuring the CNC’s smooth supply of power.
 This means that the machine won’t go out of order due to electrical issues anytime soon.

-And then on top of all this, the CNC router is made of 6061 and 6063 aluminum alloys and has dust-proof plates, which means that the router is not only lightweight and durable, but also very light to carry.
+And then on top of all this, the CNC router is made of 6061 and 6063 aluminum alloys and has dust-proof plates, which means that the router is lightweight and durable, and very light to carry.

-Finally, the CNC machine can be used to engrave materials like plastic, wood, acrylic, PCB, PVC, and even MDF boards.
+Finally, the CNC machine can engrave materials like plastic, wood, acrylic, PCB, PVC, and even MDF boards.